LunarG/VulkanTools/BUILD.md

 Cygwin is used in order to obtain a local copy of the Git repository, and to run the CMake command that creates Visual Studio files.
 Visual Studio is used to build the software, and will re-run CMake as appropriate.

 Example debug x64 build (e.g. in a "Developer Command Prompt for VS2013" window):
+NOTE: The loader repository (LoaderAndTools) must be a sibling directory of VulkanTools.
+The loader repository should be built first prior to this repository.
+Follow the directions in BUILD.md in the loader repository.
 ```
 cd VulkanTools  # cd to the root of the VulkanTools git repository
 mkdir build